 Manage stop word rules

+Stop words are defined independently for each query pipeline.
 Depending on your specific needs, you may want to add a list of words to ignore from queries.
-For example, industry-specific words that appear in many of your items, and offer little in the way of differentiation between items in search results.
+For instance, you might ignore industry-specific words that appear in many of your items and offer little differentiation between items in search results.

 Example